TheRealDrDre/ACT-RL/README.md

 # ACT-RL

-A module to replace ACT-R's utility module with classic RL theory algorithms
+This repo is part of a project to replace ACT-R's utility module with classic RL theory algorithms.
+The code is still unusable and needs to be implemented.
+The plan is roughly outlined here.

-## Current Implementation
+## Utiliy-based Action Selection in ACT-R

+In ACT-R, action selection is based on production *utility*.
 The Utility _Up_ of a production _p_ is currently calculated as:

 ... _Up_ = _Up_ + α(_Rt_ - _Up_)